We Pray to a Big God

 God does not want us to enter into prayer with guilt and a feeling of hopelessness.
 He wants us to forget ourselves and enjoy the feeling of being in the presence of a Holy God who is also our Father in Heaven.
 It is only after entering into this father-son relationship that we can be able to say “forgive us our trespasses”.

 This is a revolutionary idea for the theology of prayer.
-Without Jesus, it is not possible to prayer the Lord’s Prayer.
+Without Jesus, it is not possible to pray the Lord’s Prayer.
 This prayer is only made possible by the death of Christ and that’s why it’s only Jesus who teaches it.

 – Pr Bonifesh Muhollo